LangStream/documentation/building-applications/flare-pattern.md

 In order to handle the number of iterations the Flare controller agents uses a field in the message called by default "flare_iterations".

-### Queries the embeeding service and the vector database during Flare
+### Using the embeeding service over a list of documents

-In order to implement the Flare pattern you need to query the embedding service and the vector database multiple times.
+In order to implement the Flare pattern you need to query the embedding service multiple times.
 LangStream provides an easy way to perform the same operation over a list of documents with the 'loop-over' capability.

 In the example below we use the 'loop-over' capability to query the embedding service for each document in the list of documents to retrieve.